pbmanis/ephys/README.md

-Version 0.7.0a
+Version 0.8.1

-New in this version:
+New in this version (23 Aug 2025):
+* Updated tests.
+* Stabilized transistion to pyproject.toml and uv builder

+Previously (2021-2024):
 * Simplified process for analysis of IV/spike data (current clamp IVs).
 All analyzed data is stored in Python pkl files in cell-specific subdirectories in a "dataset" directory.